Triin Aljand

-Triin Aljand (born 8 July 1985) is a retired Estonian swimmer who won a silver medal at the 2012 European Aquatics Championships in 50 m butterfly.
+Triin Aljand (born 8 July 1985) is a retired Estonian swimmer who competed for Texas A&M University and won a silver medal at the 2012 European Aquatics Championships in 50 m butterfly.
+Specializing in the 50 and 100-meter freestyle, she competed in the 2004, 2008, and 2012 Summer Olympics for Estonia, but did not reach the finals.

+Swimming for Texas A&M

+Born in Tallinn, Estonia, she attended Texas A&M University, where she swam for the women's varsity team under Hall of Fame Head Coach Steve Bultman.
+While swimming for Texas A&M, Aljand received 23 All-America honors and captured a total of 16 relay and individual conference titles.
+By the time she graduated A&M in 2009, she held five school records, all of which were still top-five marks among A&M swimming records in 2022.
+Her outstanding swimming helped lead the Aggies to their first two Women's SEC conference titles in 2007 and 2008.

+Excelling in sprint freestyle, on 21 November 2008 she broke the National Collegiate Athletic Association record for women in the 50-yard freestyle with her time of 21.61, though the record was disallowed after it was found the pool was just over one inch short.

+Olympics

 She competed in the 2004, 2008 and 2012 Summer Olympics in the 50 m and 100 m freestyle and 100 butterfly, but never reached the finals.
 She also participated in multiple FINA World Aquatics Championships.

-She attended Texas A&M University, where she swam for the women's varsity team.
-On 21 November 2008 she broke the National Collegiate Athletic Association record for the 50-yard freestyle with her time of 21.61, though the record was disqualified after it was found the pool was just over one inch short.
+Against intense world competition, her top finishes were a 19th in the 50-meter freestyle in the 2012 Olympics and a 21st in the 50-meter freestyle in the 2008 Olympics.

+Honors

+As the holder of many team records and one of only two A&M swimmers to compete in three or more Olympics as of 2022, she was elected to the Texas A&M Athletic Hall of Fame in 2022.

 Records

 She set the Estonian national records three times in the 50-m butterfly on 12 December 2008.
 She set another national record in the 100-m butterfly at the 2008 European Short Course Swimming Championships on 14 December 2008.